Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 ### 2.2.1	POST

-An empty POST operation mustshall be used, if the unique ID of the information object in question is to be generated and provided by the service providing system.
+An empty POST operation must be used, if the unique ID of the information object in question is to be generated and provided by the service providing system.
 The system creates an empty data structure and returns the identifier.
 The client system then uses this identifier as parameter in a PUT operation to provide the necessary data.
 If the POST operation is used with an identifier of the information object, it transmits the complete data of the identified object.
 In the result of the operation a new object is created, and the transmitted data are stored in the service providing system.

 ### 2.2.2	PUT